bqsauce-ux/MonReader/README.md

 # MonReader – Book Page Flip Classification

-## Overview
+## 📖 Overview

-MonReader is a computer vision project that uses deep learning to classify images of a book page into two categories:
+**MonReader** is a computer vision project that uses deep learning to classify images of a book page into two categories:

-- **flip** – the page is being flipped
+* **flip** – the page is being flipped
-- **notflip** – the page is not being flipped
+* **notflip** – the page is not being flipped

-The project uses PyTorch and a pretrained EfficientNet-B0 model to perform binary image classification.
+The project uses **PyTorch** and a pretrained **EfficientNet-B0** model to perform binary image classification through transfer learning.

-The notebook covers the complete machine learning workflow:
+The notebook demonstrates an end-to-end machine learning workflow, from dataset exploration and preprocessing to model training, evaluation, and image-level prediction.

+### Workflow

 1. Dataset loading
-2. Dataset exploration and visualization
+2. Exploratory data analysis
 3. Image validation
 4. Image preprocessing
 5. Data augmentation
-6. PyTorch Dataset and DataLoader creation
+6. PyTorch `Dataset` and `DataLoader` creation
 7. Transfer learning with EfficientNet-B0
 8. Model training
 9. Model evaluation
-10. Model prediction on individual images
+10. Individual image prediction

 ---

-## Dataset
+## 📂 Dataset

 The dataset is organized into separate training and testing directories: